MLucky518/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Questions.md

 Suppose that you have an n-story building and plenty of eggs.
 Suppose also that an egg gets broken if it is thrown off floor f or higher, and doesn't get broken if dropped off a floor less than floor f.
 Devise a strategy to determine the value of f such that the number of dropped + broken eggs is minimized.

 Write out your proposed algorithm in plain English or pseudocode AND give the runtime complexity of your solution.

+I would start by throwing an egg off of the n/2 floor which would be in the middle.
+If the egg breaks then i know the answer is underneath me so i can set my new top story to the halfway point and divide again to checkif an egg breaks and using that to determine whether i am going down a floor or up. if the initial egg does not break i would set my new halfway point with the first floor being the prior halfway point and the end staying the same Because i am halving n each time i am expecting my algorithim to perform at O(logn) complexity